Primary Sports Premium Funding

 The school is keen to provide a wide range of extra-curricular clubs for children throughout the year which are organised by our teaching staff and/or sports coaches.

 Children enjoy the opportunity to work with different teachers and have the chance to try many sports such as Netball, Tennis, Football, Multi-skills, Hockey, Cricket, Rounders, Athletics and Cross Country.
 Registers are kept to ensure that all groups of pupils are represented.

 We try to cater for all our children’s needs and so ask the children which clubs they would like to see included during the year; we also monitor participation and check uptake against gender and free school meals.

 We enter a wide range of competitions and have had many successes including indoor athletics, cross country, dance, hockey and football.

-Please refer to the childrens page of the website for more details of the extra curricular activities on offer.
+Please refer to the After Schools Club page of the website for more details of the extra curricular activities on offer.

 Primary school experiences are pivotal to the children’s future perception of physical activity and we believe that children leave our school equipped to enjoy sport for all its health and social benefits.
 For those who relish the competitive element, they gain the skills, confidence and relevant experience to succeed at their chosen level and discipline.

 Should this funding become unavailable, the vital role of sports in contributing to the health and well-being of our pupils will still be recognised as a priority.
 If necessary, funding would be made available for the school budget in order to continue with the high profile of sports in our school.